crossplane/crossplane/docs/stacks-guide-aws.md

 To recap what we've set up now in our environment:

-* Our provider account, both on the provider side and on the Crossplane side.
+* A Crossplane Provider resource for AWS
-* A Network Configuration for all instances to share.
+* A Network Configuration to have secure connectivity between resources
 * An EKSClusterClass and an RDSInstanceClass with the right configuration to use the mentioned networking setup.
-* A namespace for our app resources, with a default MySQLInstanceClass and a default KubernetesClusterClass that refer to our EKSClusterClass and RDSInstanceClass.

 ## Next Steps